demisto/content/Packs/BmcITSM/Integrations/BmcITSM/README.md

 ### bmc-itsm-incident-create
 ***
-Create a new incident ticket.
+Creates a new incident ticket.
 An incident is any event that is not part of the standard operation of a service and that causes an interruption to or a reduction in the quality of that service.

 #### Base Command